 Why is this recipe easy to make?

-We are using already cooked ham and cooked wild rice, making this recipe easier when you have leftovers pieces of ham from the holidays.
+We are using already-cooked ham and cooked wild rice, making this recipe easier when you have leftover pieces of ham from the holidays.

 OR you cooked too much wild rice for your husband, who loves it served just with butter(like my husband, for example), and you need to use up the leftovers.

 This soup is delicious the next day or the day after.
 Remember to add more chicken stock when reheating, as the wild rice tends to absorb a lot of liquid from the soup.

 It goes really well with a slice of crusty artisanal bread, like my excellent No Knead Bread recipe.